Mino dreams of staring out over a tranquil ocean, of holding Taehyun close and not having to let go.

 "Most couples know that sort of stuff."

-"Most couples will have spent tonight watching television or cooking dinner or making out, not-- doing what we did."
+"Most couples will have spent tonight watching television or cooking dinner or making out, not-- you know -- doing what we did."

 "What did we do on your birthday last year?"
 Mino wonders aloud, but he doesn't expect an answer.